TheQuinton/js-component-lib/README.md

 ## 📌 Notes

-- The `DataDisplayComponent` fetches data from an external API and displays it.
+- The `DataDisplay` fetches data from an external API and displays it.
 Make sure the API is running when you test this component.
 - All components are designed to be reusable and should work in different React projects.
 - The `StringArrayTransformer` component includes multiple transformation options (sort, filter, etc.) and can be used in various data processing scenarios.
 - The `Navbar` component includes route support and should be used as the main navigation for the application.
 - The `HomePage` component showcases all the available components and serves as a demonstration of how they can be used together.
+- The `ImageLoader` component fetches a JSON file containing an image URL, displays the image dynamically, handles loading and error states, and supports drag-and-drop file uploads
 - All components are written in modern React (React 18) and use functional components with hooks.
 - The project includes Storybook for visual testing and component documentation.
 - The project includes Jest unit tests for each component to ensure reliability.